 ABA can open doors to growth—not by changing who someone is, but by helping them navigate the world with greater confidence and support.
 If you’re curious about how ABA might support you or your loved one, we’re here to answer questions, listen deeply, and walk with you every step of the way.

 In Pennsylvania, many families can access Applied Behavior Analysis (ABA) therapy through their insurance plans, thanks to the Autism Insurance Act (Act 62).
-This law mandates that certain health insurance policies cover medically necessary services for children and adolescents under 21 with Autism Spectrum Disorder (ASD), including ABA therapy.
+This law mandates that certain health insurance policies cover medically necessary services for children and adolescents under 21 with Autism Spectrum Disorder (ASD), including ABA therapy, which utilizes evidence-based strategies to provide compassionate care for the neurodiverse community.

 ABA services are most often covered by insurance only when there's a medical necessity—typically with an autism diagnosis or sometimes other developmental disorders.
 Some schools, private pay providers, or early intervention programs may offer ABA principles without requiring a formal diagnosis.